kookyleo/markon/README.md

 4. Notes will appear on the right side of the page
 5. Click highlighted text to view associated notes
 6. Select highlighted text again to unhighlight

+**Note**: Annotation features are designed for local reading convenience only.
+All annotation data (highlights, notes, strikethroughs) is stored in your browser's local storage and is never uploaded or shared.
+You can clear all annotations for the current page using the "Clear Annotations" button at the bottom of the page.

 ## Supported Markdown Features